INFOSYS221-2021/lab-04-group/README.md

  (bo[9] == le and bo[6] == le and bo[3] == le) or # down the right side
  (bo[7] == le and bo[5] == le and bo[3] == le) or # diagonal
  (bo[9] == le and bo[5] == le and bo[1] == le)) # diagonal

+If the code on line 165 is changed from break to gameIsPlaying = False, will this change the behaviour of the program?
+No it doesnt change the behaviour because having gameIsPlaying = False breaks the loop.
+What does while True: do in this program?
+- Starts the game